hatonthecat/Uberfrankenstein/README.md

 ![image](https://github.com/hatonthecat/Uberfrankenstein/assets/76194453/f2dfb434-610e-4b98-ac04-b4510739882a)

 Generative AI takes _Trompe-l'œil_ to another level, the autonomous digital age, and instead of man-made art, becomes  _Trompe le Pomp,_ or "fool the shoddy," which applies to both the undiscerning eye, and replaces the category for authentic altogether with its own artifice.
+Alternatively, _Pomp le Monde_ is also applicable, if "pomp" is used as a verb.